jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

 - before taking injectors out do:
     - disconnect battery cable
+    - drain the fuel
         - use compress air at a regulated 65psi blowing to inlet fuel passage in cylinder head
         - this is important, fuel trap in cylinder head can cause hydraulic lock, damage cylinder rod

 # Air induction system and turbocharger

-- waste gate is a valve that controls the flow of exhaust gases to the turbine wheel, which regulate maximum boost pressure
 - intercooler, aftercooler, or air cooler is used to cool the air after it has been compressed by turbo
     - maximum engine performance occurse when the air is cool, less than 33C
     - hot air is less dense will cause power loss.
 - intake manifold pressure test
-- plugged drain line on turbo charge can cause turbo charger bearing
+- plugged drain line on turbo charge can cause turbo charger bearing failure
+- volumetric efficientcy (VE) = volume of air taken in / actual cylinder volume
+    - engine speed increase, VE decreases
 - naturally aspirated has a volumetric efficiency of 75%~85%
     - engine cylinder would only receive about 75-85% of the air that is actually required to completely fill the cylinder
-- pre-cleaner cleans larger particles
+- turbocharged engine has following feature compared to naturally asperated engine
+    - compression ratio is lower
+    - valve overlap will be increased
+    - retard injetion timing
+    - fuel pump output and/or fuel injector sizes are increased
+- turbocharger components:
+    - turbine: housing, turbine wheel, wastegate or impeller
+        - mount om exhaust side
+        - turbine housing can have a separate port that is used to divert some exhaust gases away
+        - wastegate controls the opening of this port
+    - compressor: housing and compressor wheel
+        - mount on intake side
+        - a nut is used to retained the compressor wheel on the turbine shaft
+        - diffuser plate or nozzle vanes smoothly direct the boost air into the intake manifold
+    - 2 small piston style sealing rings help prevent
+        - oil from entering the housings
+        - exhaust gases and compressed air from entering oil cavity
+    - large O-ring or RTV (room temperature vulcanizing) sealant is used bw compressor housing and center housing
+    - metal-to-metal seal is used bw turbine housing and center housing

 ## Dust ejection system